CHN-beta/ovito/doc/manual/usage/modification_pipeline.rst

 pipeline replaces it again.

 This system allows you to apply different operations to different groups of particles in a successive fashion.
-For example, you could use a :ref:`Select type <particles.modifiers.select_particle_type>` modifier to first select particles of one chemical or structural type and then apply an :ref:`Assign color <particles.modifiers.assign_color>` modifier to give them a particular color.
-Next, you could insert another instance of the :ref:`Select type <particles.modifiers.select_particle_type>` modifier to select a second group of particle and subsequently assign them a different color using another :ref:`Assign color <particles.modifiers.assign_color>` modifier instance.
+For example, you could use a :ref:`particles.modifiers.select_particle_type` modifier to first select particles of one chemical or structural type and then apply an :ref:`particles.modifiers.assign_color` modifier to give them a particular color.
+Next, you could insert another instance of the :ref:`particles.modifiers.select_particle_type` modifier to select a second group of particle and subsequently assign them a different color using another :ref:`particles.modifiers.assign_color` modifier instance.

 Note that data visualization always happens only for the final results leaving the pipeline.
 That means in the viewports you will only observe the final selection state of the particles (OVITO highlights them with a red color).
 If you would like to inspect a transient state of the data at some intermediate point along the pipeline,